rendleyhq/docs.rendleysdk.com/getting-started/settings.md

 # Settings

-We enable you to configure global settings for the SDK, including the output format, bitrate, decoding acceleration and more.
+You can configure global settings for the Rendley SDK, including output format, bitrate, decoding acceleration, and more.

-## Show rendering preview
+## Show Rendering Preview

-If you don't want the canvas to display frames as they are being rendered, set the `setShowRenderPreview` property to false, otherwise, it will display the frames;
+If you prefer not to display frames as they are being rendered on the canvas, set the `setShowRenderPreview` property to `false`.
+By default, frames will be displayed.

 ```typescript
 Engine.getInstance().getSettings().setShowRenderPreview(false);
 ```

-## Rendering videos with alpha
+## Rendering Videos with Alpha

-If you want to render videos that have an alpha channel, you would have to render to a codec that supports alpha, such as VP8 or VP9.
-Also, this is not something that WebCodecs supports, which means that you have to switch to our WASM based rendering approached.
+To render videos that include an alpha channel, you need to use a codec that supports alpha, such as VP8 or VP9.
+Note that this feature is not supported by WebCodecs, so you'll need to switch to our WASM-based rendering approach.

 ```typescript
 Engine.getInstance().getSettings().setEncoderUseWebCodecs(false);